sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 In *the third field* put one of the texture map types you have.
 Here the "dif" map is selected referring to a diffuse map (base color).
 You only need one example type and the script will find all the others.

 Click  the "Launch" button and the script will search your textures for matches.
-This will open the second panel, shown below, where all the texure matches are shown.
+This will open the second panel, shown below, where all the texure matches are listed.

 ![img](img/sp2m_gui2.jpg)